ilkkamtk/JavaScript-english/BOM-DOM-event.md

     }
     // send the data
    try {
-      const response = await fetch('/someAddressWhereDataIsSent', data);  // Send data to server and receive a response if (!response.ok) throw new Error('Invalid server input!');         // If an error occurs, an error message is thrown const json = await response.json();                                 // convert the loaded text JSON to a JavaScript object / array console.log('result', json);                                        // print the result to the console
+      const response = await fetch('/someAddressWhereDataIsSent', data);  // Send data to server and receive a server response if (!response.ok) throw new Error('Invalid server input!');         // If an error occurs, an error message is thrown const json = await response.json();                                 // convert the loaded text JSON to a JavaScript object / array console.log('result', json);                                        // print the result to the console